KoolChain/tradebot/README.md

     docker-compose up --build

-By default, the application expects the following files to exist from the host working directory:
+By default, the application expects the following files and folder to exist from the host working directory:

 * `./secrets/binance.json`: The credentials to access Binance API
 * `./secrets/googlesheet-tokens.json`: The user authorization for Google Sheet API access
 * `./configs/dogebot.json`: The tradebot configuration
 * `./configs/updatesheet.env`: `python/updatesheet.py` configuration
+* `./logs/`: Folder where the bot will write its logs.

 It mounts the corresponding folders at the root of the container.